THREE IN THE MAGIC CARPET RIDE TRILOGY

 wife.
 However Pat didn't trust me.
 In her mind,

 thanks to the countless women at the studio who

 flirted with me, it was just a matter of time.
 Infuriated by

 this needless bickering over Pat's persistent fear that I

 this marriage failed.
 Due to an incident in my past, I

-was strongly opposed to cheating.
+was strongly opposed to infidelity.
 My father had an affair with

-the office secretary when I was eight.
+the office secretary when I was 8.
 Desperate to

 marry his mistress, Dad insisted on a divorce.
 Mom said